clojure-doc/clojure-doc.github.io/content/md/articles/tutorials/basic_web_development.md

 clj
 ```

-Execute the following code to create a new my-webapp.h2.db database file in db
+Execute the following code to create a new `my-db.mv.db` database file in the
-subdirectory of your project, create a table we'll use for our webapp, and add
+root of your project, create a table we'll use for our webapp, and add
 one record to start us off with:

 ```clojure